Reasons Why You Shouldn't Fix Your Own TV

 If your TV was severely damaged (such as being dropped down a flight of stairs) where the panel, bezel, and printed circuit boards are cracked or broken, then the TV is not worth fixing.

 Should a Small TV Be Fixed?

 If the television is much smaller than a 50-inch (125-cm), it may not be worth fixing considering the cost of the part that needs to be replaced.
 For example, if the display panel needs to be replaced, it might be almost equal to the cost of a new TV.

 Should an Old TV Be Fixed?

 If the TV is more than 10 years old it's probably not worth fixing (unless you're an antique collector), because parts may not be available for a TV that old.
-The longevity of the whole TV must also be considered.
+And even if they were, the longevity of the whole TV should be considered.
 It's like fixing an old car - as soon as you fix one thing, chances are something else will soon go wrong.
 To find the year that the TV was manufactured, check the label on the back side of the TV.

 What Are Parts Going To Cost?